architecture residential riess residence

 The Design Concept

-A "contemporary" theme using strong bold geometric shapes features smooth straight and angled planes that are further contrasted by
+The resulting contemporary design uses strong bold geometric shapes and smooth straight and angled planes that are

-The first level contains the Garage, Entry, Greatroom, Dining, Kitchen, Office/Guestroom, Powder room, and Mudroom/Laundry.
+The first level features the Garage, Entry, Greatroom, Dining, Kitchen, Office/Guestroom, Powder room, and Mudroom/Laundry.

 The second level has the Family room, two bedrooms, and a split bath.
 The third level has the Master Suite including Wardrobe and Bath.